French 75 Zero-Proof Cocktail Recipe

 - ½ cup Swerve granular or 1 ½ cups granular allulose

-- For the simple sugar: In a saucepan, bring water to a boil.
+- For the simple syrup: In a saucepan, bring water to a boil.
 Reduce to medium-high heat and add sweetener.
 Stir to dissolve and continue to heat for 10 minutes.
 Pour into heat-safe glass container and refrigerate to chill.
 Store unused portion in airtight container in refrigerator for up to four weeks.

 - For the zero-proof cocktail: Combine gin, lemon juice and Eat Fit Simple Syrup in a small shaker tin filled with ice.
 Shake and double strain into a tall champagne flute.
 Top with zero-proof sparkling wine and garnish with expressed lemon swath.

 - Note: The lemon juice really fizzes up the sparkling wine.
 Tilt the champagne flute as you pour the sparkling wine to keep it from overflowing.